Summussum/sums/README.md

 If you are interested in this project please let me know!
 There are plans to host updates of this site in the future, so please check back in for a live url.

-UPDATE: Sum's Sums will be hosted on the url https://summussum.com with occasional interruptions as of March 2025.
-Please see NOTE below for safety recommendations.
+UPDATE: Sum's Sums will be hosted on the url https://summussum.com with occasional interruptions as of March 2025. **Please see NOTE below for safety recommendations**.

-NOTE: the demo site has no security guarantees and it is advised to not post any personal financial data to this site until security features are fully implemented.
-Summussum does not claim any responsibility for exposure of personal information submitted to this test site.
+**NOTE**: the demo site has no security guarantees and it is advised to not post any personal financial data to this site until security features are fully implemented. **Summussum does not claim any responsibility for exposure of personal information submitted to this test site**.
 If you feel the desire to test with actual data, there are sample datasets available online, such as: https://excelbianalytics.com/wp/downloads-20-sample-csv-files-data-sets-for-testing-till-2-million-records-bank-transactions/

 \
 ⠀